NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 This was never done because it represents a quite big change in Nix's model, with some non-totally-solved implications (regarding the trust model in particular).
-Even without going all the way down to a fully intensional model (yet), we can make certain paths content-adressed, which can give some important benefits of the intensional store at a much lower price.
+Even without going all the way down to a fully intensional model, we can make specific paths content-adressed, which can give some important benefits of the intensional store at a much lower price.
 In particular, setting some critical derivations as content-adressed can lead to some substancial build cutoffs.